vishnudevi11/Alarm-Clock/README.md

 ### 6. **Alarm List**
    - The user can view all the alarms they have set in a list format.
    - Each alarm entry displays the time and the note (if any).
+   - The user can edit and delete the alarm

 ### 7. **Alarm Popup**
    - When the alarm time is reached, a popup appears with a notification that the alarm is ringing.